 The dollar's share of "known allocated" global reserves adjusted for exchange rate fluctuations has generally exceeded 70 percent.
 Without adjusting for valuation effects from exchange rate fluctuations, the share has declined over the past decade from approximately 70 percent to just over 60 percent (Chart A.1).
-The ource: IMF and U.S. Department of the Treasury dollar has maintained its dominant role even as global reserve assets have increased rapidly in the last 10 years (Chart A.2).
+The dollar has maintained its dominant role even as global reserve assets have increased rapidly in the last 10 years (Chart A.2).